 The Summit will host the following features:

-2. Fireside Chat: The Summit will feature a fireside chat with Kristen Dahlgren, Founder and CEO of Cancer Vaccine Coalition and Dr. Duane Mitchell, Director of the UF Clinical Translational Science Institute (CTSI) at the University of Florida College of Medicine, to discuss the role and hope of cancer vaccines.
+2. Fireside Chat: The Summit will feature a fireside chat with Kristen Dahlgren, Founder and CEO of Cancer Vaccine Coalition and Dr. Duane Mitchell, Director of the UF Clinical Translational Science Institute (CTSI) at the University of Florida College of Medicine, to discuss the role and hope of cancer vaccines in the fight against cancer.

 3. Special Guests: The Summit will feature a survivorship story from Lainie Jones.